Ulises-Rosas/FishLifeExonCapture/README.md

 # FishLifeExonCapture

 For more information check the following repo: [FishLifeExonCapture](https://github.com/lilychughes/FishLifeExonCapture).
-This is just an easy-install initiative.
+This is just a python version and easy-install initiative of the original repo

 ### Requirement: